Menu

 • Parking Lots: 2-10 fc

 Lighting designers reference the Illuminating Engineering Society (IES) lighting standards and recommended practices to establish appropriate illumination levels for recreational facilities, ensuring ski mountain lighting meets safety and visibility requirements for winter sports venues.
+Our LED lighting fixtures are designed to help you achieve these recommended levels efficiently.

 Installation Considerations for Mountain Environments

 Mountain installations require careful planning.
 Wind loads at elevation demand proper pole engineering and secure mounting.
 Fixtures include reinforced brackets for high-wind conditions.
 Cable management protects wiring from ice and temperature swings.
+Our LED lighting solutions are built to withstand the unique challenges of mountain environments.

 Install fixtures with at least a 15 degree downward tilt to prevent snow accumulation on the lens and optimize light distribution.
 Pole spacing typically ranges from 150-300 feet, depending on wattage, beam angle, and desired foot-candle levels (model dependent).